j-thd/jorgOS/README.md

 But still, some startup code was altered or written by me.

-Disclaimer: _the code you will see is an first effort to get things done, the code is not cleaned up when I understand the underlying embedded development concept well enough to move to the next task.
-It is not an effort to demonstrate clean coding skills. ;)_
+Disclaimer: _the code you will see is an first effort to get things done, the code is not cleaned up when I understand the underlying embedded development concept well enough to move to the next learning goal.
+It is not an effort to demonstrate clean coding skills. ;) The code is also littered with comments where I "talk to myself" when trying to learn what is going on.
+I found it to be helpful for education purposes, but it does make for a lot of comments that are not always useful._

 # Current state and overview of capabilities